 A. Park or common area facilities?
-B. Does park co this faci ntain C. Is the in opera D. Does the facility have any known substantial defects?
-E. Are there any uncorrected park citations or notices of abatement relating to the facilities issued by a public agency? ted park or notices nent o the ssued by a F. Is there any substantial, uncorrected damage to the facility from fire, flood, earth- quake, or landslides?
+B. Does the park contain this facility?
+C. Is the facility in operation?
+D. Does the facility have any known substantial defects?
+E. Are there any uncorrected park citations or notices of abatement relating to the facilities issued by a public agency?
+F. Is there any substantial, uncorrected damage to the facility from fire, flood, earth- quake, or landslides?
 G. Are there any pending lawsuits by or against the park affecting the facilities or alleging defects in the facilities?
 H. Is there any encroachment, easement, non- conforming use, or violation of setback requirements regarding this park common area facility?

 Yes No Yes No Yes No Yes No Yes No Yes No Yes No

 Clubhouse

 Walkways

 Streets, roads and access

 Electric utility system

 Water utility system

-Gas utility System
+Gas utility system

 Common area lighting system

 Septic or sewer system

 Playground

 RV storage

 Parking areas

-Swimming pool
+Swimming Pool

 Spa pool

 Laundry

 Other common area facilities